zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Javier says, “Sure, he was.”
 Remember Floriane said that Terry was just giving her some advice on her proposal; he wasn’t trying to cozy up  to her she says.
 But Javier doesn’t believe her; he says, “Sure, he was.”
 Notice he seems to be agreeing with Floriane, but in fact he means the opp osite; it depends on the way you say it.
 If a husband comes home late from work and says that he was working late on a project, if his wife doesn’t believe him she might say, “Sure, you were.”
 It’s the tone – it’s the intonation that dete rmines what the meaning is here, and here Javier is doubting what Floriane is saying .
 He says, “What were his true intentions?”
 “His true intentions” are the r eal reasons why he was doing something.

 Floriane says, “I think he was being upfront about wanti ng to help a new employee.”
 He was just trying to help her – he was bei ng upfront.
-“Upfront” (upfront – one word) means direct, honest, without tryi ng to hide anything.
+“Upfront” (upfront – one word) means direct, honest, without trying to hide anything.
 Floriane says, “I don’t think he (Terry) had an ulterior  motive.”
 An “ulterior motive” means a secret, hidden reason for doing somethin g, especially if it has

  negative consequences for someone else.
 If someone says, “ Oh, I will help you for free,” they might have an ulterior motive; they mig ht have some other reason why they are helping you, not just because they are nice.

 Well, Floriane does not think that Terry has an ulteri or motive.
 Javier says, “I wouldn’t take Terry at face value.”
 “To take (someone ) at face value” means to understand or to accept something as it appears, without  thinking there is a hidden meaning or hidden explanation.
 If someone says,  “I’m busy, I’m sorry I can’t help you,” you will probably take their word at fa ce value, meaning okay, they’re busy; I believe that.
 But, Javier says that you sho uld not take Terry at face value.
 He says that Terry has a reputation around t he office for being two- faced.
 A “reputation” is what other people think abou t you, it’s other people’s opinions about you.
 “To be two-faced” means that you a re dishonest; you are not trustworthy.
 You say things to one person, and then  you’ll talk to someone else about the same subject and you’ll say something differ ent.
 You tell one person that you like your boss, you tell another person tha t you hate your boss; that’s being two-faced.
 Javier says that Terry will try to get to know you under false pretenses and then stab you in the back.
 Wow, this T erry’s a pretty evil person!
 The expression “false pretenses” (pretenses) means dishonestly, not honestly, someone pretending to do or to be something that isn’t real – isn’t true.

 Javier says that Terry will try to get to know Floriane und er false pretenses.
 Notice we use the word “under” with this phrase – so und er false pretenses.
 And then, after he knows her, he will stab her in the back.
 The expression “to stab (stab) (someone) in the back” means to suddenly do somethin g that will hurt the other person.
 You’ve been very nice to someone, but then  when you see an opportunity perhaps to get something you want you will st ab that person in the back.
 You will do something mean – something bad to th em in order for you to get what you want.
 The verb we would use here is “to b etray” (betray); “to betray (someone),” to do something that the other person is no t expecting in order to hurt them after you have been nice to them.
-Literally,  “to stab someone in the back” would be to take a knife and put it into the back o f the person, obviously trying to kill them.
+Literally,  “to stab someone in the back” would be to take a knife and put it into the back of the person, obviously trying to kill them.

 Floriane says, “I don’t get that feeling from Terry.”
 She doesn’t agree with Javier.
 She says, “He seemed genuine and open.”
 “To be genuine ” means to be real, to be true.
 Here, really it means to be sincere; someone  who is “sincere” is telling the truth, means what they say.
 “Open” here means willi ng to share information with another person, not hiding anything.
 The word “ open” has a couple of different meanings, as does the word “upfront,” which w e talked about earlier.
 Those can be found in our Learning Guide.